A SMALL CIRCLE OF FRIENDS: THE BEGINNING OF THE DELAWARE ART MUSEUM

 A cold gray evening in the early winter of 1912 saw the gathering of a small, diverse group of Delaware residents.
-Some were artists; others were entrepreneurs and businessmen and women of Wilmington; all were good friends of Howard Pyle.
+Some were artists; others were the entrepreneurs and businessmen and women of Wilmington; all were good friends of Howard Pyle, the famous American illustrator.

-This gathering of saddened friends decided, on that winter night, that something must be done to honor the memory of the artist and teacher who had touched them all so deeply.
-This group of Pyle’s students and Delaware personalities formed the Wilmington Society of the Fine Arts with the goal of preserving and exhibiting the works of Howard Pyle.
-Donations from generous local patrons enabled the Society to purchase nearly 100 of Howard Pyle’s works of art—these paintings, drawings, and prints formed the foundation of a collection that would soon include paintings from some of the most talented illustrators in America.
+Pyle’s friends formed the Wilmington Society of the Fine Arts with the goal of preserving and exhibiting his work.
+Donations from generous local patrons enabled the Society to purchase nearly 100 of Pyle’s works of art—these paintings, drawings, and prints formed the foundation of a collection that would soon include paintings from some of the most talented illustrators in America.

-When the charter of the society was drawn in 1912, it boasted the signatures of such Delaware luminaries as Louisa du Pont Copeland, and illustrators Stanley M. Arthurs and Frank E. Schoonover.
-More importantly it stated a broad vision for the future: “to promote the knowledge and enjoyment of and cultivation in the fine arts in the State of Delaware.”
+When the charter of the Society was drawn in 1912, it boasted the signatures of such Delaware luminaries as Louisa du Pont Copeland and illustrators Stanley M. Arthurs and Frank Schoonover.
+More importantly, it stated a broad vision for the future: “to promote the knowledge and enjoyment of and cultivation in the fine arts in the State of Delaware.”

 In 1935, the family of Samuel Bancroft, Jr., donated his art and manuscript collection to the Wilmington Society of the Fine Arts.
 In addition, the Bancroft family donated 11 acres of gently rolling countryside near Kentmere Parkway with the provision that a museum be built on the site to house the Pre-Raphaelite collection.
-As a testament to both the dedication and generosity of the officers and members of the Society as well as the residents of Wilmington and Delaware, $350,000 was raised during the heart of the Depression for the museum construction and its endowment.
+As a testament to both the dedication and generosity of the officers and members of the Society, as well as the residents of Wilmington and Delaware, $350,000 was raised during the heart of the Great Depression for the construction and endowment of a brand new art museum.

-In June 1938, the newly named Delaware Art Center opened to the public with galleries devoted to the British Pre-Raphaelites, Howard Pyle and his students, and a growing collection of American art beyond illustration.
+In June 1938, the newly named Delaware Art Center opened to the public with galleries devoted to the British Pre-Raphaelites, Howard Pyle and his students, and a growing collection of American art.

-The overwhelming success of the educational programs triggered the generosity of H. Fletcher Brown, who in his will, provided for the construction of new studios and classrooms.
-The H. Fletcher Brown Education wing opened to the public with great fanfare in the fall of 1956.
+The overwhelming success of the educational programs attracted the generosity of H. Fletcher Brown, who in his will provided for the construction of new studios and classrooms.
+The H. Fletcher Brown Education Wing opened to the public with great fanfare in the fall of 1956.

-Steadily, the art collection grew along with the changing shape of the Museum building.
+Steadily, the art collection grew along with the building.
 Important works of art were added to the Pre-Raphaelite and illustration collections, and a renewed emphasis on 19th- and 20th-century American artists began to take shape.
 Major works by Frederic Edwin Church, Edward Hopper, Andrew Wyeth, and Paul Cadmus were all added to the collection in a relatively short period of time in the 1950s and 1960s.

-This documentary film was created in 1953 for the purposes of extending knowledge about the Delaware Art Center, now the Delaware Art Museum.
+This documentary film was created in 1953 to promote the collections and educational programming at the Delaware Art Center, now the Delaware Art Museum.

 Helen Farr Sloan (1911 – 2005) quietly created a remarkable profile as an American philanthropist.
 Following the death of her husband John Sloan (1871 – 1951), one of the premier American artists of the 20th century, Mrs. Sloan organized his estate and turned it into an exceptional philanthropic instrument to serve local, regional, national, and international constituencies.

 Accreditation from the American Association of Museums in 1972 prompted the Art Center’s formal name change to the Delaware Art Museum.
-Along with this name change came the recognition that the Museum and its art works had evolved into a collection of national and international importance.
+Along with this came the recognition that the Museum and its collections were of national and international importance.

-With the approach of the 21st century came a renewed commitment to enhance the strengths of the Museum—British Pre-Raphaelite art, American illustration, John Sloan, and 19th- and early-20th-century American art all saw major additions in the 1980s and 1990s.
-In addition, contemporary American artists began to share the spotlight in the increasingly inclusive Museum collection.
-Works by contemporary masters such as Robert Motherwell, George Segal, and Jim Dine were all added to the growing collection near the turn of the century.
+In the final decades of the twentieth century, the Museum renewed its commitment to enhancing the permanent collection—British Pre-Raphaelite art, American illustration, John Sloan, and 19th- and early-20th-century American art all saw major additions during the 1980s and 1990s.
+In addition, contemporary American artists such as Luis Cruz Azaceta, Deborah Butterfield, Wendell Castle, Robert Colescott, and Louise Nevelson began to share the spotlight in the increasingly inclusive Museum collection.
+Works by contemporary masters such as Dale Chihuly, Robert Motherwell, Faith Ringgold, George Segal, and Joyce Scott were all added to the growing collection near the turn of the century.